laurentiuspurba/docs/gcp/14-gcp.md

 ## Cloud Dataproc
 Cloud Dataproc is managed by Hadoop
+* It is great, if you have a known data size
 * Fast, easy, managed way to run Hadoop and Spark/Hive/Pig on GCP
 * Create cluster in 90 seconds or less on average
 * Scale clusters up and down even when jobs are running